WiiMasterRob/SuperRetropieGuides/OriginalWiiGuide.md

 * Delete the leftover files from letterbomb or re-format your sd card, make sure it's formatted into FAT32

-* Download  [SD CARD FRESH](https://mega.nz/file/jVkRBKrY#apZdW69bSguC3pLKwOosfxdua3hrhb7epMDaQTDUuGE) and extract the contents to your sd card, then put it back into your Wii.
+* Download  [SD CARD FRESH](https://mega.nz/file/jVkRBKrY#apZdW69bSguC3pLKwOosfxdua3hrhb7epMDaQTDUuGE) and extract the contents to the root your sd card, then put it back into your Wii.

 * Load "d2x cIOS Installer", install version 249 and 250, the needed settings are provided in the screenshots